 The Food Security Act of 1985 established the Supplemental Nutrition Assistance Program (SNAP) employment and training (E&T) program to help SNAP recipients gain the skills, training, and experience needed to achieve economic self-sufficiency.
 Although all states must operate a SNAP E&T program, they have flexibility in its design.
-For example, states may choose one or more of several SNAP E&T components, such as job search, on-the-job training, workfare, or vocational training to offer to SNAP E&T participants.
-Of the possible activities, job search and job search training are the most commonly offered by states and have the highest participation rate across E&T programs.
-Although studies suggest standalone job search activities do not lead to long-term self-sufficiency, there is a lack of evidence on how job search interacts with other E&T components, such as education or workfare, particularly within the SNAP E&T context.
+For example, states may choose one or more of several SNAP E&T components, such as job search, on-the-job training, workfare, or vocational training, to offer to SNAP E&T participants.
+Of the possible activities, job search and job search training are the most commonly offered by States and have the highest participation rate across E&T programs.
+Although studies suggest stand-alone job search activities do not lead to long-term self-sufficiency, there is a lack of evidence on how job search interacts with other E&T components, such as education or workfare, particularly within the SNAP E&T context.

 - Conduct a process evaluation documenting implementation and operation of job search activities in the study states.

 - Conduct an outcome evaluation to assess short- and long-term effects of job search activities on participants